New Jersey Route 208: Route description

-Route 208 (dedicated as the World War II Veterans Memorial Highway) is constructed as a limited-access road, however, at no point does it meet the standard of controlled access.
-Several streets and private driveways abut the road throughout its length, with right-in/right-out access; however, no traffic may cross the highway at grade.
 Traffic moves in at least two lanes in each direction for the road's entire length of 10.07 mi, widening briefly to three lanes next to a commercial area in Fair Lawn and near its northern terminus.

-The road originates at an interchange with Route 4 in Fair Lawn, Bergen County that also includes ramps for CR 79 (Saddle River Road), heading to the west near residential areas.
+The road originates as a four-lane arterial road at an interchange with Route 4 in Fair Lawn, Bergen County that also includes ramps for CR 79 (Saddle River Road), heading to the west near residential areas.
 Shortly after beginning, a ramp from southbound Route 208 provides access via Virginia Drive to westbound Route 4.
 The next exit is a partial interchange with CR 78 (Morlot Avenue), followed by a full interchange with Plaza Road.
 Past the latter, the route passes over NJ Transit's Bergen County Line and comes to a southbound exit and entrance with Berdan Avenue.
 From here, the road turns to the northwest, passing near more neighborhoods before coming to an interchange with CR 76 (Fair Lawn Avenue).
 Past this interchange, the northbound direction of Route 208 widens to three lanes and it continues into commercial areas, with some driveways along the road and an intersection with McBride Avenue.
 At this point, the highway passes an industrial park.
 A short distance later, the road reaches the interchange with CR 507 (Maple Avenue) and CR 127 (Harristown Road).
 Past this interchange, the road enters Glen Rock and has a northbound exit and entrance with De Boer Drive before crossing over NJ Transit's Main Line.
-Past the railroad crossing, Route 208 heads through wooded residential areas prior to a northbound interchange with CR 653 (Lincoln Avenue), where it enters Hawthorne, Passaic County.
+Route 208 then heads through wooded residential areas prior to a northbound interchange with CR 653 (Lincoln Avenue), where it enters Hawthorne, Passaic County.
 CR 653 and Route 208 are connected by a short segment of CR 664 (Rea Avenue).